david-cortes/outliertree/README.md

 * For R : documentation is built-in in the package (e.g. `help(outliertree::outlier.tree)`) - PDF can be downloaded in [CRAN](https://cran.r-project.org/web/packages/outliertree/index.html).

 * For Python: documentation is available at [ReadTheDocs](http://outliertree.readthedocs.io/en/latest/) (and it's also built-in in the package as docstrings, e.g. `help(outliertree.OutlierTree.fit)`).

+* For Ruby: see the [external repository](https://github.com/ankane/outliertree/) and the [Python documentation)(http://outliertree.readthedocs.io/en/latest/).

 * For C++: documentation is available in the source files (not in the header).